bakpakin/Fennel/CONTRIBUTING.md

 If you want to contribute code to the project, please [send patches][1] to the [mailing list][2].
-(Note that you do not need to subscribe to the mailing list in order to post to it.)
-We also accept code contributions on the [GitHub mirror](https://github.com/bakpakin/Fennel) if you prefer not to use email.
+(Note that you do not need to subscribe to the mailing list in order to post to it.
+To send a patch use the [actual email][4] and not the url) We also accept code contributions on the [GitHub mirror](https://github.com/bakpakin/Fennel) if you prefer not to use email.
 For smaller changes, you can also push your changes to a branch on a public git remote hosted anywhere you like and ask someone on IRC or the mailing list to